VishaliCoolPlugins/Polylang123/readme.txt

 * Language options available in the widget block editor.
 * Template parts translatable in the site editor (FSE).
 * Duplicate and/or synchronize content across post translations.
-* Improved compatibility with other plugins such as [ACF Pro](https://polylang.pro/doc/working-with-acf-pro/).
+* Improved compatibility with other plugins such as [ACF Pro](https://linguator.pro/doc/working-with-acf-pro/).
 * Share the same URL slug for posts or terms across languages.
-* [Translate URL slugs](https://polylang.pro/doc/translating-urls-slugs/) for categories, author bases, custom post types and more...
+* [Translate URL slugs](https://linguator.pro/doc/translating-urls-slugs/) for categories, author bases, custom post types and more...
 * Machine translation with DeepL.
 * Export and import of content in XLIFF format for outsourced professional translation.
 * **Access to a Premium Support for personalized assistance.**

-### Polylang for WooCommerce
+### Linguator for WooCommerce

-[Add-on](https://polylang.pro/downloads/polylang-for-woocommerce/) for the compatibility with WooCommerce which provides features such as:
+[Add-on](https://linguator.pro/downloads/linguator-for-woocommerce/) for the compatibility with WooCommerce which provides features such as:

 * Translating WooCommerce pages (shop, check-out, cart, my account), product categories and global attribute terms directly in the WooCommerce interface.
 * Translating WooCommerce e-mails and sending them to customers in their language.
 * Products metadata synchronization.
 * Compatibility with the native WooCommerce CSV import & export tool.
 * Compatibility with popular plugins such as WooCommerce Subscriptions, Product Bundles, WooCommerce Bookings, Shipment Tracking and more.
-* Ability to use the WooCommerce REST API (available with Polylang Pro).
+* Ability to use the WooCommerce REST API (available with Linguator Pro).
 * **Access to a Premium Support for personalized assistance.**

 = Our other free plugins =

-* [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/) allows migrating from WPML to Polylang.
+* [WPML to Linguator](https://wordpress.org/plugins/wpml-to-linguator/) allows migrating from WPML to Linguator.
-* [Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) allows to use classic widgets (including the Polylang language switcher) and menus in the site editor (FSE).
+* [Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) allows to use classic widgets (including the Linguator language switcher) and menus in the site editor (FSE).

 = Credits =

-Thanks a lot to all translators who [help translating Polylang](https://translate.wordpress.org/projects/wp-plugins/polylang).
+Thanks a lot to all translators who [help translating Linguator](https://translate.wordpress.org/projects/wp-plugins/linguator).
 Thanks a lot to [Alex Lopez](http://www.alexlopez.rocks/) for the design of the logo.
-Most of the flags included with Polylang are coming from [famfamfam](http://famfamfam.com/) and are public domain.
+Most of the flags included with Linguator are coming from [famfamfam](http://famfamfam.com/) and are public domain.
 Wherever third party code has been used, credit has been given in the code’s comments.

 == Installation ==

 1. Make sure you are using WordPress 6.2 or later and that your server is running PHP 7.2 or later (same requirement as WordPress itself).
-1. If you tried other multilingual plugins, deactivate them before activating Polylang, otherwise, you may get unexpected results!
+1. If you tried other multilingual plugins, deactivate them before activating Linguator, otherwise, you may get unexpected results!
 1. Install and activate the plugin as usual from the 'Plugins' menu in WordPress.
-1. The [setup wizard](https://polylang.pro/doc/setup-wizard/) is automatically launched to help you get started more easily with Polylang by configuring the main features.
+1. The [setup wizard](https://linguator.pro/doc/setup-wizard/) is automatically launched to help you get started more easily with Linguator by configuring the main features.

 == Frequently Asked Questions ==

 = Where to find help ? =

-* First time users should read [Polylang - Getting started](https://polylang.pro/doc-category/getting-started/), which explains the basics and includes a lot of screenshots.
+* First time users should read [Linguator - Getting started](https://linguator.pro/doc-category/getting-started/), which explains the basics and includes a lot of screenshots.
-* Read the [documentation](https://polylang.pro/doc/).
-It includes a [FAQ](https://polylang.pro/doc-category/faq/) and the [documentation for developers](https://polylang.pro/doc-category/developers/).
+* Read the [documentation](https://linguator.pro/doc/).
+It includes a [FAQ](https://linguator.pro/doc-category/faq/) and the [documentation for developers](https://linguator.pro/doc-category/developers/).
 * Search the [community support forum](https://wordpress.org/search/).
 You will probably find your answers here.
-* Read the sticky posts in the [community support forum](http://wordpress.org/support/plugin/polylang).
+* Read the sticky posts in the [community support forum](http://wordpress.org/support/plugin/linguator).
-* If you still have a problem, open a new thread in the [community support forum](http://wordpress.org/support/plugin/polylang).
+* If you still have a problem, open a new thread in the [community support forum](http://wordpress.org/support/plugin/linguator).
-* [Polylang Pro and Polylang for WooCommerce](https://polylang.pro) users have access to our premium support through helpdesk.
+* [Linguator Pro and Linguator for WooCommerce](https://linguator.pro) users have access to our premium support through helpdesk.

-= Is Polylang compatible with WooCommerce? =
+= Is Linguator compatible with WooCommerce? =

-* You need [Polylang for WooCommerce](https://polylang.pro/downloads/polylang-for-woocommerce/), premium addon described above, which will make both plugins work together.
+* You need [Linguator for WooCommerce](https://linguator.pro/downloads/linguator-for-woocommerce/), premium addon described above, which will make both plugins work together.

 == Screenshots ==

-1. The Polylang languages admin panel
+1. The Linguator languages admin panel
 2. The Strings translations admin panel
 3. Multilingual media library
 4. The Edit Post screen with the Languages metabox